Nepal A cricket team

-The Nepal A cricket team (नेपाल ए क्रिकेट टिम) is a national-level men's cricket team of Nepal that plays in the second-tier relative to the Nepal national cricket team.
-Matches played by Nepal A are not considered Test matches or One Day Internationals; they instead are eligible to receive first-class and List A classification respectively.
-It is a developmental team, domestic players are often expected to first get selected in this team before playing for the senior team.
+The Nepal A cricket team (नेपाल ए क्रिकेट टिम) is a national-level men's cricket team of Nepal that functions as the second-tier team relative to the senior Nepal national cricket team.

+Matches played by Nepal A are eligible for first-class and List A classification depending on the opposition; however, they do not carry Test matches or One Day International (ODI) status.
+Functioning primarily as a developmental squad, domestic players are typically expected to earn selection for the 'A' team to gain international exposure before progressing to the senior national side.

+History

 The team was announced by Cricket Association of Nepal secretary Paras Khadka on 4 January 2024.
 The first representative game played by Nepal A was against Canada in February 2024.
 The squad for that series was announced on 14 February 2024.
 Nepal A played their first official List A cricket match against Ireland Wolves during the Nepal tour of Ireland Wolves in late March 2024.